celeryexchange/PythonProjects/EmployeeRosterWeb/README.md

 # Employee Roster

-This is a simple website that shows employee office availablily by week and by location.
+This is a simple website that shows employee office availability by week and by location.

 ## Services used